 LC You Say Buttercream, We Say Buttahcream Note

-This simple, silken, knee-wobblingly lovely frosting is made primarily from butter and, as a consequence, is aptly known as buttercream.
-In her book Holiday Baking, author Sara Perry strongly encourages us to rely on “a European-style, high-fat butter, such as Plugra (82% fat), Land 0′Lakes Ultra Creamy (83% fat), or another artisan-style organic butter with a fat content above the normal 80 percent.
+This easy, silken frosting is made mostly from butter and, as a consequence, is aptly known as buttercream.
+In her book Holiday Baking, author Sara Perry strongly encourages us to rely on “a European-style, high-fat butter, such as Plugra (82% fat), Land 0’Lakes Ultra Creamy (83% fat), or another artisan-style organic butter with a fat content above the normal 80 percent.
 The added fat carries more of the vanilla flavoring to the mouth and contributes to a silkier texture.”
 We fully support what Perry suggests.
 Our only quibble?
 It really seems, given its indulgent nature, much more like “buttahcream” than “buttercream.”

 Snowflake Cake Recipe